Checking the timing on paramotors

 Bottom of jig

 Alternately, a 1 1/2" cupped wire brush can also be squeezed in between the pawls and then turned with a drill.
-Whatever is used does not have to be elaborate or fancy.
+Whatever is used does not have to be elaborate.
 Anything that has a shaft and some way of contacting the starter pawls will work.
 It's worth the time to make the jig as it will save a lot of time later.

 - A method to prevent the crankshaft from turning in order to loosen redrive/clutch nuts.
 The redrive/clutch assembly must be removed in order to install a timing wheel.